-Although Schumpeter's arguments were widely and broadly expounded in the industrial organization and growth literature forty to fifty years ago, they were swept away by the hard facts of the 1960s and 1970s when the monopolized sectors of the US economy stagnated without innovating, while growth and innovation were flowing from small-size firms, and everybody agreed that "small is beautiful".
-Regrettably, they have made a coming back under the cover of "intellectual property is good for innovation": as usual, nothing is particularly new under the sun, at least in the land of economic fallacies.
+Although Schumpeter's arguments were widely and broadly expounded in the industrial organization and growth literature forty to fifty years ago, they were swept away by the hard facts of the 1960s and 1970s when the monopolized sectors of the US economy stagnated without innovating, while growth and innovation were flowing from small-size firms, and many people agreed that "small is beautiful".
+One should only thank our good luck, or the courts of the time, that Apple and IBM could not even conceive of patenting the PC and its crucial components back in the 1970s.
+Both the blossoming of the PC-hardware industry and the eventual demise of IBM and Apple as the dominant firms are due to the effective lack of patent protection on production processes and on most crucial components.
+Exactly the opposite of what the misleading Schumpeterian principles of "drastic innovation" and "patents are beautiful" would have predicted.
+Regrettably, such principles have made a comeback under the cover of "intellectual property is good for innovation:" as usual, nothing is particularly new under the sun, at least in the land of economic fallacies.
 Even Schumpeter himself admitted

-It is certainly as conceivable that an all-pervading cartel system might sabotage all progress as it is that it might realize, with smaller social and private costs, all that perfect competition is supposed to realize.
+It is certainly as conceivable that an all-pervading cartel system might sabotage all progress as it is that it might realize, with smaller social and private costs, all that perfect competition is supposed to realize.31